 RK: First hold it there.
 I need to inform all the people listening now that Danstan Kisuule is not a financially trained man.
 He is a civil engineer.
 If a civil engineer can speak with the confidence of a financial expert like Ayota, you listening to this have absolutely zero excuse.
 This is not for financial experts, this is for you.
 It is about your life.
 It is about you being able to live off your money in the future.

-DK: For me, my principle is, when I get money, I first take off 10% for God, then save and then spend.
+DK: For me, my principle is, that when I get money, I first take off 10% for God, then save and then spend.

 RK: So you first keep?